jorgeloyolatapia/DockerRepo/php8.1.6-nginx-mariadb-debug/README.md

-# PHP - NGINX - MARIADB DEBUG ENVIROMENT
+# PHP - NGINX - MARIADB DEBUG ENVIRONMENT

 This environment was made only used for developing solutions.
 ## Description: